-Fishing is in the veins of many traditional Galwegian families, and ocean life continues to inspire great seafood cuisine & lifestyles.
+Fishing is in the veins of many traditional Galwegian families, and the wild Atlantic ocean continues to inspire great seafood cuisine & lifestyles.

-From medieval to modern times, Galway has enjoyed a special relationship with Brittany - hence why we work with Rouge.
+From medieval to modern times, Galway has also enjoyed a special relationship with Brittany - hence why we work with Rouge.

 Not only do we share the same sea-fauna and flora of our magical Wild Atlantic Ocean & two of the oldest living languages in Europe, Brezhoneg and Gaeilge, but much of our maritime history involves escapades of a cross-cultural seafaring nature with our Breton cousins.